Hall of Fame

 Sharon F. Merrill is Chairman and Chief Executive Officer at Sharon Merrill, a strategic investor relations and critical communications advisory firm.
 As the founder of the firm that bears her name, Sharon formulates the agency’s business strategy and serves as its ambassador to financial and professional organizations across New England.
 She started the firm in 1985 after establishing and managing the investor relations function at Lotus Development Corporation.
 Prior to that, Sharon served as vice president and managed the investor relations practice at what was then New England’s largest full-service public relations agency.
 Earlier in her career, she was a securities analyst with The Boston Company, Inc. and also held positions with State Street Research & Management Co.
 Sharon has received many national awards in investor relations and corporate communications and was twice named a finalist in the New England Entrepreneur of the Year competition.
 Sharon holds an MBA from the Simmons College Graduate School of Management and an AS degree from Colby Sawyer College.
 She is a past President and Director of the Boston Chapter of the National Investor Relations Institute (NIRI) and a past Charter Member of NIRI’s Senior IR Roundtable and its national steering committee.

-Anthony Takazawa is the Vice President of Investor Relations at EMC Corporation (NYSE: EMC).
-Under Anthony’s direction, the EMC IR team has earned many awards for excellence in investor relations, including back-to-back top ranking in the 2014 and the 2015 Institutional Investor Magazine annual survey.
-Anthony is also a former Treasurer and Director of NIRI Boston.
-Prior to EMC, Anthony was Vice President at Bankers Trust (now part of Deutsche Bank), where he was an equity portfolio manager and analyst.
-Previously, he was an Investment Officer at Phoenix Investment Counsel with responsibilities as equity portfolio manager, analyst and director of equity research.
+Anthony Takazawa is the Vice President of Investor Relations and Corporate Communication at Acushnet Holdings Corp.
+(NYSE: GOLF) where he helped the company go public in 2016.
+Prior to GOLF, Anthony was Vice President of Investor Relations at EMC Corp (now DELL Technologies) where the IR team won several awards for excellence in investor relations, including top IR rankings in 4 Institutional Investor Magazine annual surveys.
+Previously, Mr. Takazawa was on the buy-side with various roles as equity portfolio manager, equity analyst and director of research; he was a Vice President at Bankers Trust (now part of Deutsche Bank) and an Investment Officer at Phoenix Investment Counsel.
+Anthony has also served as Treasurer and Director of NIRI Boston; he is a 2016 inductee in the NIRI Boston Hall of Fame.
 Anthony has earned a Chartered Financial Analyst (CFA) designation from the CFA Institute, an MBA from the University of Wisconsin (where he is a graduate of the Applied Security Analysis Program), and a BBA from the University of Notre Dame.

 Karen Warren retired from her role as Senior Vice President of Investor Relations at Hasbro, Inc. in 2010, after 25 years in investor relations.
 Prior to joining Hasbro, Karen was Senior Vice President of IR at State Street Corporation in Boston.
 Before that, she held senior level IR positions at Shiva Corp, FTP Software, and was SVP of Corporate Communications and Strategic Planning at Sterling Bancshares Corporation and Sterling Bank.
 She is a member of the National Investor Relations Institute (NIRI).
 She is former Chairman of the Board of Directors of NIRI National and past President of the Boston Chapter of NIRI, where she currently serves as an Honorary Director.
 In 2013, NIRI National inducted her into the inaugural class of NIRI Fellows and in 2010, they recognized her for Individual Chapter Leadership.
 Additionally, she is past President of the Investor Relations Association and a founding member of the NIRI National Ethics Council.
 Previously, she taught Investor Relations at the Graduate School of Communications Management at Simmons College and has been a guest lecturer at Bentley College and the University of Rhode Island.
 Karen received her Bachelor of Science in Business Administration from Boston College, Masters in Communications Management from Simmons College and her Associates Degree from Middlesex Community College.